LaDilettante/minimal-mistakes/_posts/2017-04-22-emacs-there-and-back-again.md

 subtitle:   "Replacing RStudio, Spyder, and TexStudio with Emacs."
 ---

+Update: Since the beginning of my experiment with Emacs, I have switched to Spacemacs.
+Spacemacs is a community-driven configuration for Emacs.
+It works well for most users right out of the box.

 I recently took the plunge to using Emacs, coming from a Data Science background using RStudio for R and Spyder for Python.

 While there are already a lot of people sharing their Emacs setting, I find most setups highly idiosyncratic, showing off the heavy customization that suits the author's particular work style.
 That approach often confuses rather than helps newbies like me who are used to IDEs.